norarosel/ALED/README.md

 # Algorithms and Data Structures
-This repository is used for the class Computer Algorithms and Data Structures at UPM in the year 2023.
+This repository is used for the class Algorithms and Data Structures at UPM in the year 2023.